LuiseFreese/mermaid/docs/intro.md

 ### Intuitive UI
 A wizard-based interface guides you through the process:
-1. Upload your Mermaid ERD file
+1. Upload or Import your Mermaid ERD file
 2. Configure solution and publisher settings
 3. Validate and preview your data model
 4. Deploy to Dataverse